aryanvar/Cricketers-Info/README.md

 Hardik was a leg spinner until the age of 18 and turned to fast bowling at the insistence of the Baroda coach Sanath Kumar.

+## DALE STEYN

+Dale steyn is an south african international cricketer who plays for the south africa and in ipl for royal challengers banglore.

+steyn made his Test debut in 2004, along with a fellow rookie by the name of AB de Villiers, after he impressed Ray Jennings with his raw pace and stamina, in the home series against England after a combined experience of just 7 first-class games.
+A humbling loss on debut set him back as he picked up just 3 wickets in the game, although it included a ripper of an outswinger to knock over Michael Vaughan in the second innings.
+After a tally of just 8 wickets in the 3-Test series, Steyn failed to make a significant impact and was dropped from the side.